asok/asok.github.io/_posts/2018-02-28-overwriting-case-equality-method.md

 ---

 The big part of my work in [gabi](https://www.gabi.com) is to process the data in form of the Ruby Hash.
 If some keys are present and have a particular value I have to apply some logic.
 The trouble here is that the Hash can hold multiple nested Hashes.
-I've used to apply `if` statements with `Hash#has_key?` method which as you might guess resulted in an unreadable code.
+I've used to apply `if` statements with `Hash#has_key?` method which as you might guess resulted in a verbose code.
 Hard to have a good sleep if you know that somewhere in your project there's a hairy code like that.
 So I've spent some time trying to rectify this situation.

 Looking with envy at the Elixir's [pattern matching](https://elixir-lang.org/getting-started/case-cond-and-if.html) I wanted to have something similar.
 A way of specifying how a part of a Hash looks like, without going into details what the values are.